-There seems to be a minor boomlet in reprisals of that Governor Rick Scott “Florida doesn’t need more anthropologists” story.
+There seems to be an ongoing boomlet in reprisals of that Governor Rick Scott “Florida doesn’t need more anthropologists” story.
 In the New York Times, Frank Bruni writes an Op-Ed on The Imperiled Promise of College which singles out philosophy and anthropology:

 I single out philosophy and anthropology because those are two fields–along with zoology, art history and humanities–whose majors are least likely to find jobs reflective of their education level, according to government projections quoted by the Associated Press.
 But how many college students are fully aware of that?
 How many reroute themselves into, say, teaching, accounting, nursing or computer science, where degree-relevant jobs are easier to find?